minerllabs/public-site/diamond/index.md

 <h3 style="width: 100%; text-align: center;"> The Task: Obtain Diamond in Minecraft </h3>

-Minecraft is a 3D, first-person, open-world game centered around the gathering of resources and creation of structures and items.
+Minecraft is a 3D, first-person, open-world game centered around the gathering of resources and the creation of structures and items.
 These structures and items have prerequisite tools and materials required for their creation.
 As a result, many items require the completion of a series of natural subtasks.

 The procedurally generated world is composed of discrete blocks that allow modification.
 Over the course of gameplay, players change their surroundings by gathering resources and constructing structures.

 In this challenge, the goal is to obtain a diamond.
-The agent begins in a random starting location without any items, and receives rewards for obtaining items which are prerequisites for diamond.
+The agent begins in a random starting location without any items and receives rewards for obtaining items which are prerequisites for diamond.

   <h5 style="text-align: center;"><b>The stages of obtaining a diamond.</b></h5>
 <table style="width:100%" align="center">